jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.3.42 (2023/03/10) =
-* Fix: Better guess to lower the limit of max tokens dynamically.
-* Update: Supports multilingual websites with embedddings (WPML, Polylang).
+= 1.3.43 (2023/03/12)
-* Update: Huge update on the way embeddings are created, synchronized and managed.
+* Update: Enhanced the whole bulk system.
+* Update: Enhanced the tokens prediction for non-latin languages.
 * Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
 * Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
 * Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.3.42 (2023/03/11) =
+* Fix: Better guess to lower the limit of max tokens dynamically.
+* Update: Supports multilingual websites with embedddings (WPML, Polylang).
+* Update: Huge update on the way embeddings are created, synchronized and managed.

 = 1.3.37 (2023/03/10) =
 * Fix: Role management and capabilities.